 How a DWI Lawyer from Our Team Will Fight for You

-A DWI lawyer in Houston, TX from Blass Law PLLC can walk you through your options for getting your arrest or conviction expunged or sealed.
+A DWI lawyer in Houston, TX from Blass Law can walk you through your options for getting your arrest or conviction expunged or sealed.
 We understand that a DWI can derail your life and have a great impact on your career, relationships, and happiness.
-For example, you may have a hard time getting a job, renting an apartment, or getting into the school of your choice.
+We will fight to ensure that your criminal history accurately reflects who you are as a person, which will make your public record to a potential employer or anyone else who needs to run a criminal background check on you, positive.

 We will investigate the circumstances of your DWI arrest and use the evidence we uncover to seek the best possible outcome for your case.
 Some evidence includes: